sudo apt-get update -y

 - sudo nano /etc/systemd/system/tomcat.service

-if necessary to match the value you found on your system.
-You may also want to modify the memory allocation settings that are specified in CATALINA_OPTS
+JAVA_HOME if necessary to match the value you found on your system.
+You may also want to modify the memory allocation settings that are specified in CATALINA_OPTS:[Unit]

 Description=Apache Tomcat Web Application Container